Suman373/WordleGame/README.md

 ## About
 This is wordle-like game made using API and vanilla Javascript(es6).
+Although fully responsive in mobile phones,desktop is recommended for better experience.
 The rules are simple:

 - You are given 6 chances
 - You need to guess the 5 lettered word